-This utility program for Heidenhain TNC and iTNC controllers allows writing and reading of PLC data and machine parameters from an external PC connected to the controller via Ethernet network.
+This utility program for machines with Heidenhain TNC and iTNC controllers allows writing and reading of PLC data and machine parameters from an external PC connected to the controller via Ethernet network.

 It supports writing and reading of PLC MARKER, BYTE, WORD and DWORD values and machine parameters.
-It also allows to convert PLC BYTE, WORD and DWORD output data read from older TNC 426 and 430 devices to match the values shown at the controller.
+It also automatically converts PLC WORD and DWORD output data read from older TNC 426 and 430 devices to match the values shown at the controller.

-In case you use a firewall at your PC or your company network please make sure that there is an exception for TCP Port 19000.
-You can use our tool Device Port Scanner to check if your controller is reachable via port 19000.
+In case you use a firewall at your PC or your company network please make sure that there is an exception for the TCP Port the controller uses for communication (default 19000).
+You can use our tool Device Port Scanner to check if your controller is reachable via this port.
 TOP

 SOFTWARE SETUP & USAGE

-Download writetncplc.zip and extract all files to a folder of your choice on your PC.
+Download writetncplc.zip and extract HeidenhainPLCRW.exe to a folder of your choice on your PC.

-Double click HeidenhainPLCRW.exe and enter the IP Address or DNS Hostname of your controller (1).
+Double click HeidenhainPLCRW and enter the IP Address or DNS Hostname of your controller (1).

 FIG 1: Read / Write Heidenhain TNC PLC Data or Machine Parameter